pyrogram/pyrogram/docs/source/topics/advanced-usage.rst

 There are three different InputPeer types, one for each kind of Telegram entity.
 Whenever an InputPeer is needed you must pass one of these:

-    - :obj:`InputPeerUser <../telegram/types/InputPeerUser>` - Users
+    - :class:`~pyrogram.api.types.InputPeerUser` - Users
-    - :obj:`InputPeerChat <../telegram/types/InputPeerChat>` -  Basic Chats
+    - :class:`~pyrogram.api.types.InputPeerChat` -  Basic Chats
-    - :obj:`InputPeerChannel <../telegram/types/InputPeerChannel>` - Either Channels or Supergroups
+    - :class:`~pyrogram.api.types.InputPeerChannel` - Either Channels or Supergroups

-But you don't necessarily have to manually instantiate each object because, luckily for you, Pyrogram already provides :meth:`resolve_peer() <pyrogram.Client.resolve_peer>` as a convenience utility method that returns the correct InputPeer by accepting a peer ID only.
+But you don't necessarily have to manually instantiate each object because, luckily for you, Pyrogram already provides :meth:`~pyrogram.Client.resolve_peer` as a convenience utility method that returns the correct InputPeer by accepting a peer ID only.

 Another thing to take into consideration about chat IDs is the way they are represented: they are all integers and